Got questions about Saffron Road? Well we’ve got answers.

 We source from family owned and local sustainable farms, including Amish farms.
 For our lamb, we only use livestock that have never been administered hormones and been pasture-raised and grass-fed in open fields.
 For our poultry, they are totally antibiotic-free.

 We work with trusted, credible, third parties to certify that our livestock are treated humanely.
-Our chicken is Certified Humane® by the Humane Farm Animal Care (HFAC).
-HFAC is endorsed by a consortium of animal welfare organizations, including the American Society for the Prevention of Cruelty to Animals (ASPCA).
+Our chicken meets the standards of Global Animal Partnership, a nonprofit charitable organization founded in 2008, which brings together farmers, scientists, ranchers, retailers, and animal advocates—a diverse group with the common goal of improving the welfare of animals in agriculture.
 These standards require that animals have ample space, shelter and gentle handling to limit stress.